-For all projects delivered by the Schemes Planning and Delivery Team, our contractor has 3 months to carry out the work once it has been handed over for delivery however there is typically a 6 to 10 week lead-in depending on the nature of the work for them to allocate resources and procure the required materials.
+For all projects delivered by the Schemes Planning and Delivery Team, our contractor has 3 months to start the work once it has been handed over for delivery however there is typically a 3 to 9 month lead-in depending on the nature of the work for them to allocate resources and procure the required materials.

-Traffic Regulation Orders or consultations requiring a report to the JTB may also delay a project depending on the timing of the next available Board Meeting.
+Traffic Regulation Orders or consultations requiring a report to the Joint Transportation Board (JTB) may also delay a project depending on the timing of the next available Board Meeting.